Skip to main content

 8 mentions Positive Neutral Negative

 Overall, the game has been criticized for its low replayability, with many players noting that it is short and lacks randomly generated content or complex enigmas.
-Despite its engaging story and excellent soundtrack, most reviewers agree that once completed, there is little incentive to replay it.
-However, some players express a desire to revisit the game for its memorable narrative.
+Despite its engaging soundtrack and voice acting, most reviewers agree that once completed, there is little incentive to replay the game, although some express a desire to revisit it for its memorable story.

 • “The soundtrack is excellent and the English dub voice actors are quite good, so it remains enjoyable throughout and has good replay value.”